 - All – ceramic or all – porcelain dental crowns provide better natural colour match than any other crown type and may be more suitable for people with metal allergies.
 All ceramic crowns can be used for front and back teeth.

-10. What steps are involved in preparing a tooth for a Crown?
+10. What steps are involved in preparing a tooth for a Crown in Mumbai?

 Placing a permanent dental crown typically takes 2 dental office visits:-

 - Your dentist will anesthesize (numb) the tooth and surrounding gum tissue and then shape the biting surface and sides of the tooth.

 - Impression of the prepared tooth and jaw as well as the opposite jaw is taken.

 - If the tooth is very decayed or otherwise too small to hold the crown, the dentist may “build up” the tooth to hold the crown.

 - If the dentist is placing a porcelain or PFM crown, he or she will also determine the shade of porcelain to match the surrounding teeth.